James Hope University, Lagos

 James Hope University (JHU), Lekki, Lagos, is a private university in Nigeria approved by Nigeria's Federal Executive Council (FEC) in February 2021, along with other 19 universities.

 History

 The university was founded by Nigerian businessman and banker Jim Ovia.
 Popularly known as JHU, the university is located in Lekki, Ibeju-Lekki Local Government Area of Lagos State, Southwest Nigeria.

 Organisation and governance

 Chancellor

 Jim Ovia is the founder and chancellor of James Hope University, Lagos.

 Vice-Chancellor

-Since September 2025, the Vice-Chancellor has been Prof. Austin Nosike.
+Since 16 February 2026, the Vice-Chancellor has been Prof. Oluyele Akinkugbe.
+Akinkugbe succeeds Prof. Austin Nosike.
 Nosike took over from Prof. Abiola Babajide, the Acting VC.

 Courses

 The university runs only postgraduate courses in Master of Science (MSc) and Master of Business Administration (MBA).
 The programmes offered are Economic Development and Policy Analysis, Finance, Fintech and Analytics, and Innovation, Intrapreneurship and Entrepreneurship.